Click an Office, or press the enter key on an Office, to reveal its description.

 - Division of Communications crafts, shapes, and distributes content in various media to promote the agency's programs, efforts and mission to the public sphere.

 Deputy Commissioner: Brendan McLaughlin

 The Office of Policy & Strategy (OPS) leverages its expertise to guide and support HPD and its many Offices in their efforts to deepen their impact, optimize their efficiency, and become more data-driven, compliance-attentive, climate-adaptive, and mission-focused.
 To do so, OPS collaborates with staff and senior leadership from across the Agency, as well as with representatives from other Agencies.
 OPS carries out its work through delivery of rigorous data, policy, and financial/credit analysis; technical and statistical research; compliance awareness and adherence; and techniques in program visioning and design to all of HPD’s areas of practice.
-OPS is comprised of the Division of Housing Policy, the Division of Strategic Operations and Analytics, the Credit & Special Underwriting team, and the Sustainability Office.
+OPS comprises the Division of Housing Policy, the Division of Strategic Operations and Analytics, Credit & Special Underwriting team, and Sustainability.

 - Division of Strategic Operations and Analytics works to increase HPD’s impact by analyzing and improving operations agency-wide.
 The Division does so through strategic planning initiatives; operational innovation; implementation of data-driven processes; performance management and reporting; and comprehensive audit-related functions.

 - Division of Housing Policy provides guidance and insight on high-priority policy initiatives, advancing solutions that further the agency’s mission.
 The Division is responsible for applying policy, data, and financial analysis in team-based projects; designing and executing data collection and statistical analyses in support of HPD’s programming and policy agenda; and overseeing the agency’s fair housing initiatives and obligations.